A variation on the traditional baklava, this coconut walnut baklava features shredded coconut, toasted walnuts, and orange honey syrup.

 - 1 cup granulated sugar

 - ¾ cup honey*

 - ¾ cup water

 - 2-inch orange peel

-- Preheat oven to 350 degrees F. Spread walnuts in an even layer in a baking tray.
+- Preheat oven to 350°F. Spread walnuts in an even layer in a baking tray.
 Bake for 8-10 minutes until fragrant and golden in color.
-Allow to cool to room temperature.
+Cool to room temperature.